darthsebulba04/homeassistant/INSTALL.md

 If you don't see anything and you know **for sure** you're putting the device in pair mode correctly, it's probable the sensor isn't supported.

 Adding support for a new device is outside the scope of this document.
-The official site, https://github.com/zigpy/zigpy , is a good starting point if you want to go down that rabbit hole.
+The [zigpy official site] is a good starting point if you want to go down that rabbit hole.

 ### Z-Wave
-The _Open ZWave_ add-on has a nice GUI for managing devices.
+The _Open ZWave_ add-on has a QT GUI for managing devices.
 You can access it from your side menu or the add-on itself.

 From the menu, select Open and click Start under the Remote OZWDaemon.
 From there, select Add Node and your Z-Wave network is now able to discover new devices.